Timmarusu

-Saluva Timmarusu or Saluva Nayaka or simply Timmarasu was the Prime Minister (Mahapradhana) and military commander of Krishna Deva Raya.
+Saluva Timmarusu (also known as Saluva Nayaka or Timmarasu; 31 December 1461 – 1534) was the prime minister (mahapradhana) and military commander of Krishnadevaraya.
 He is also known as "Appaji".
-He had also served as Prime Minister under Viranarasimha Raya and Tuluva Narasa Nayaka.
+He had also served as the prime minister under Viranarasimha Raya and Tuluva Narasa Nayaka.

+Name

+Inscriptions mention him as Saluva Timma, Timma Rajah, Timayya and Timmarasa.
+Portuguese traveller Domingo Paes calls Timmarasa as "Temersea" who was Saluva Timma, Krishna Deva’s minister.
+The termination -rsea probably represents Arasa, the Kannada form for Rajah.
+Temersea = Timmarasa = Timma Rajah.

 Early life

-He belonged to a Telugu Brahmin family.
-Timmarusu was born on 1461 in Machilipatnam.
-Timmarasu was responsible for the coronation of Krishnadevaraya.
+Burton Stein in The New Cambridge History of India states Timmarusu as belonging to a Telugu-speaking Niyogi Brahmin family.
+Another source mentions him as belonging to Kannada-speaking family.
+He was born on 31 December 1461 in Machilipatnam.

+Early career

+Timmarusu was responsible for the coronation of Krishnadevaraya.
 Records of Portuguese traveller Fernao Nuniz suggest that Vira Narasimha, while on his death bed, ordered Timmarasu to blind his half brother Krishnadevaraya to ensure that his own minor son of eight years would become king of the empire.
 Timmarasu instead presented the king with a pair of she-goat eyes in order to satisfy the wish of the dying king.
 This way Timmarasu ensured that Krishnadevaraya became the successor.
 However, K. A. N. Sastri believes that there is nothing to suggest anything but a friendly relationship between the two half-brothers.
-Timmarusu had very close relations with Tenali Ramakrishna and was a supporter of him.
+Timmarasu had very close relations with Tenali Ramakrishna and was a supporter of him.